sveltejs/language-tools/packages/svelte-vscode/README.md

 Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](../language-server).

+## Setup

+Do you want to use Typescript/SCSS/Less/..?
+See [Using with preprocessors](using-with-preprocessors).

+If you added `"files.associations": {"*.svelte": "html"  }` to your VSCode settings, remove it.

 ## Features

 -   Svelte